Y’all I decided to try my hand at using Plaster of Paris on some faux leaves.

 Y’all might remember that I shared How to Save a Faux Ficus Tree some time ago.
-Well, I saves all those ficus leaves because I knew I’d want to make a craft project with the some day.
+I saved all those ficus leaves because I knew I’d want to make a craft project with them someday.

 But I’m getting ahead of myself.

-Before I can share the project that I used the Plaster Leaves DIY for, I have to share how I made this fall craft.
+Before I can share the projects that I used the recycled leaves for, I have to share how I made plaster leaves DIY.

 Supplies for Fall Craft